-This course provides students with skills in purging and welding stainless steel pipe with gas tungsten arc weld (GTAW), using filler metals in the F6 group.
-Purging and welding stainless steel pipe, using the gas tungsten arc welding technique in the 2G, 5G, and 6G positions, are emphasized.
-On completion, students should be able to perform gas tungsten arc welding on stainless steel pipe using the appropriate purging gas and prescribed filler metals in the 2G, 5G, and 6G positions in accordance with applicable codes.
+This course is designed to provide the student with the skills in welding stainless steel pipe with gas tungsten arc welding techniques in various pipe weld position.
+Upon completion, students should be able to perform gas tungsten arc welding on stainless steel pipe with the prescribed filler metals in various positions in accordance with the applicable code.